camiloyatet/SAS-codes/MacroCreditCrop.md

 # Crediit crop construction

 This macro creates a credit crop according to a given number of days of default.
-This macro uses de [MacroDates](https://github.com/camiloyatet/SAS-codes/blob/master/MacroDates.md)
+This macro uses the macro variables created by the [MacroDates](https://github.com/camiloyatet/SAS-codes/blob/master/MacroDates.md)

     %macro cosechas (altura);